-70 companies, collectively, employing nearly 3,000 workers, are currently located within the 2,000-acre industrial park at the Tulsa Port of Catoosa.
+There are 70 companies that collectively employ nearly 3,000 workers currently located within the 2000-acre industrial park at the Tulsa Port of Catoosa.
 Learn how your company could locate at the Port too!

 The Tulsa Port of Catoosa is managed and operated by the City of Tulsa – Rogers County Port Authority and provides development services through Tulsa’s Port of Catoosa Facilities Authority.
 Both are public entities charged with implementing the Port’s mission, which is:

 - Promote the long-term viability of the waterway and its ability to provide water transport.